wp-plugins/related-posts-by-zemanta/readme.txt

 * In-Text links recommendations from popular sources such as Wikipedia, IMDB, and YouTube
 * Responsive themes for desktop, tablet, and mobile
 * Like writing CSS?
 Customize Related Posts with your own code!

+= Performance =

+Our recommendations aren't database intensive, which is why we're not blacklisted by [WP Engine](http://wpengine.com/support/disallowed-plugins/).
+This also means better performance, not to mention you can set how far back you wish to index your articles in the plugin settings.

+= Editorial support =

+Zemanta offers users editorial support by enabling a Related articles widget.
+You manually choose the articles you wish to recommend to others.
+This way you reach out to other bloggers that write about similar topics - remember sharing is caring! =)

+= Customizable themes =

+Related Posts plugin comes with a lot of beautiful themes with different thumbnail sizes.
+You can even manually adjust the "look and feel" of the theme with custom CSS and other advanced settings.
+And if you bump into an obstacle, our Support team is happy to help you out, just [reach out](support@zemanta.com).

 Customize the look and feel of Zemanta's Related Posts plugin by navigating to WordPress Dashboard > Settings > Related Posts by Zemanta